Weaving Stories of History & Heart

-The words—world traveler—evoke iconic images such as the Eiffel Tower, the Great Pyramids and the Taj Mahal.
+The words—world traveler—evoke iconic images such as the Eiffel Tower, the Great Pyramids, and the Taj Mahal.
 Whether in fiction or reality, we find ourselves intrigued by these unbelievable locales.
-Having traveled the world, my stories are fueled by first-hand accounts from my travels, and my aim is for readers to explore the globe from wherever they are.
+Having traveled the world, my stories are fueled by first-hand accounts from my travels, and my aim is for readers to explore questions of truth and faith while exploring the globe from wherever they are.

 A Split in Time: How to Write Dual Timeline, Split Time, and Time-Slip Fiction provides the skills for both the seasoned writer and first-time novelist to weave two or more compelling stories together through practical tips, book analysis, interviews with bestselling novelists, exercises, and more.
 A companion workbook is also available.

 I am so thrilled to announce that the A Split in Time Companion Workbook released today!
 This 8.5×11 companion workbook is meant to be utilized along with A Split in Time, the workshop-in-a book that Melanie Dobson and I released two years ago.